 The refineries were owned by Standard Oil of New Jersey followed shortly by a small Royal Dutch Shell refinery.
 After Aruba’s refinery closed in 1985, the last decades of the century would produce a boom in the tourism industry.
 In 1986, Aruba seceded from the Netherlands Antilles and became a separate, autonomous member of the Kingdom of the Netherlands.

 With a stable government, great public infrastructure, beautiful Caribbean beaches, natural parks, and restaurant assets, Aruba made a fast shift to tourism.
 It didn’t hurt that they approved casinos.
 As a result today, Arubans enjoy low unemployment and crime rates.
 Like many other Caribbean nations, they now elect their own public officials for governance.

-The legacy of Aruba’s past is easily appreciated by sauntering through city streets, that feature Dutch colonial houses next to contemporary architecture.
-The cuisine reflects a mix Indian, Dutch and African –and that’s a good thing.
+The legacy of Aruba’s past is easily appreciated by sauntering through city streets that feature Dutch colonial houses next to contemporary architecture.
+The cuisine reflects a mix of Native American, Dutch and African influences– and that’s a good thing.

 Share Your Insights with SoulOfAmericaLogin to Post.
 Create SoulOfAmerica login or use your Google or Facebook login.